 - Good standing at your banks and credit accounts

 "Insurers look at your financial behavior -- like how frequently you've had late or missed bill payments and how much debt you have -- to generate your credit-based insurance (CBI) score," said Worters.

-Policies vary signficantly between insurance companies.
+Policies vary significantly between insurance companies.
 That includes how often a company checks your credit.
 Many pull a credit check when you're a new applicant, or when you are renewing a policy.
 Most carriers also adhere to regulatory requirements, running a check when it’s mandatory.
-Again, these requirements vary by state, too.
+These requirements vary by state, too.